Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.0.6
+- Minor update to consolidate RPM/ASET ModuleManager patches into one file.
+- VTOL Manager has improved hover management during low framerate conditions.
+- Fix for IVA screens not remembering what image they were displaying.

 2.0.5
 - WBT Update
 - Added the V-22 Buffalo Wings development aircraft to the SampleCraft/Ships/SPH folder.
 It is properly balanced for VTOL flight.